Boys Don't Cry (2000 film): Plot

-Grucha, shot in the head, survives due to a titan plate implanted in his frontal lobe, but he loses his memory.
+Grucha, shot in the head, survives due to a titanium plate implanted in his frontal lobe, but he loses his memory.
 Fred notices that the luggage with the money disappeared.
-He claims that Kuba has stolen it, so chef orders to find and kill him.
-Kuba realises what could happen to him, so he visits Laska, who gives him a marijuana joint and advises him that he should do anything that he wants in his life.
+He claims that Kuba has stolen it, so Czesiek orders them to find and kill him.
+Kuba realizes what could happen to him, so he visits Laska, who gives him a marijuana joint and advises him that he should do anything that he wants in his life.
 Kuba also meets with Cichy, who gives him a gun.
-Shortly after that, Bolec finds Kuba and takes him to a forest outside Warsaw to kill him.
-He refuses to do it, when he finds out that Kuba likes classical Polish music, just as he does.
+Bolec finds Kuba and takes him to a forest outside Warsaw to kill him.
+Bolec refuses when he finds out that Kuba likes classical Polish music.
 Kuba advises him to start playing music professionally.
-Meanwhile, Fred and Grucha find Kuba's documents in his Volkswagen, which he left, so they start looking for him.
-A few days later, Kuba receives a letter saying that he qualified for the scholarship in France, but his flat is occupied by Fred.
-Kuba runs away to the roof, but suddenly there comes Weronika, who has recently finished her relationship with Jarosław - as it turned out that he is not actually a gangster, and his real surname is not Keller, but Psikuta ("psi kutas" in Polish means dog's cock).
-Kuba stays in the cornice on the highest floor, Fred goes down onto the street and starts to threaten that he will kill Weronika if Kuba does not get down from the roof.
-Kuba decides to comply, so Fred catches him and puts him in the trunk of his black Alfa Romeo.
-He drives with Grucha to the old bunkers in Brzózki Stare near Warsaw, where they want to kill and bury Kuba.
+Meanwhile, Fred and Grucha find Kuba's documents in his car and begin looking for him.
+A few days later, Kuba receives a letter saying that he qualified for the scholarship in France, but Fred is in his apartment.
+Kuba runs to the roof, but he runs into Weronika, who has recently ended her relationship with Jarosław; he is not actually a gangster and his real surname is not Keller, but Psikuta.
+While Kuba is on the roof, Fred goes down onto the street and starts to threaten that he will kill Weronika if Kuba does not get down.
+Kuba complies and Fred catches him and puts him in the trunk of his car.